In-the-money

 If you exit a trade prior to expiration, you will receive the current bid or offer value of the contract.

-• If you bought the binary, you will sell at the bid to exit.
+If you bought the event contract, you will sell at the bid to exit.